mbcrump/PPPwn-Windows-Instructions/README.md

   pip install -r requirements.txt
   ```

 3. Download the  `PPPwn.rar` from [here](https://github.com/mbcrump/PPPwn-Windows-Instructions/blob/main/compiled-binaries/PPPwn.rar) site and copy the `stage1` and `stage2` folder to where you installed the exploit overwritting any files.

+4. Inside the `PPPwn.rar`, you'll find a `usb` directory followed by a `payload.bin` file.
+Copy the `payload.bin` file to a USB Drive and insert it into your PS4.
+Note this is only for 9.00.

-4. Run the exploit:
+5. Run the exploit:

   ```sh
   python3 pppwn.py --interface=Ethernet --fw=900